YanivShahar1/YanivShahar1/README.md

 ## Hello👋

-My name is Yaniv Shahar, I'm a passionate and dedicated software developer with a strong focus on object-oriented programming, design patterns, and software architecture.
-A computer science graduate with a minor in data science.
-Eager to explore new technologies and concepts, I'm actively seeking opportunities to contribute my backend development expertise to create robust and efficient solutions.
+My name is Yaniv Shahar, am a motivated Computer Science graduate and Dean's List honoree, seeking an entry-levelbackend/fullstack development role.
+Ready to apply versatile programming skills in dynamic projects,available immediately to contribute effectively and excel in a full-time position.

 ### 🛠️ My Skills